 Back then the 2nd generation Civic was available in the country.
-Now in 2016 with the launch of 10th generation Civic in Pakistan, one can easily compare how much Honda Civic has evolved during all these years, versus the evolution of Pak Suzuki’s ST-90 Bolan.
+Now we have the 10th generation Civic in Pakistan, one can easily compare how much Honda Civic has evolved during all these years, versus the evolution of Pak Suzuki’s ST-90 Bolan.
 The difference is obvious!

 The M1 coupe was hand-built between 1978 and 1981 under the motorsport division of BMW.
 It was the first mid-engined BMW to be mass-produced.
 With a twin-cam 3.5 liter six-cylinder petrol engine producing 273 hp, it reached a top speed of 260 km/h.
 Today BMW develops the i8, which is a plug-in hybrid sports car equipped with a 7.1 kWh lithium-ion battery pack.
 The BMW i8 can go from 0–100 km/h in 4.4 seconds and has a top speed of 250 km/h.

 Automakers around the world are working on alternate energy.
 Hybrids & pure electric vehicles are vastly tested & developed these days.
 Technologies like autonomous driving, self parking and autonomous emergency braking are being implemented.
 However, on the contrary we are still stuck with the likes of ST-90 Bolan.